 The way this pedal feels in the mud reminds us of the Shimano XT M8020 despite the wide interface between pedal platform and sole.
 That's a good thing.
 The pedal body sports machined grooves to help the shoe grip in wet conditions.
 The groves also help clear the mud and debris that accumulate between them.

 All mountain and enduro riders looking for extra control will find it here.
 Downhill riders that prefer the SPD mechanism finally have a replacement to those old DX pedals.
 If you're looking to eek out more performance from your trail bike and aren't afraid of a bit of weight, these are your ticket.
 Given their size and weight, these pedals will be appreciated most by bikes with a bit more travel and riders with higher levels of skill.

 Shimano offers some great value on SPD pedals, and the Saint pedals are no exception.
-With an MSRP of $128, the Saint undercuts so much of their competition.
+With an MSRP of $160, the Saint undercuts a fair amount of their competition.
 With durability and reliability being hallmarks of SPD pedals, we think they're an exceptional value.